Why the "Usual Approaches" to career challenges often make very little difference in the long run.

 Tamara Newton, University of Louisville

-Get help with Grant Writing, Manuscripts and Presentations from our academic coaches.
+Get help with Grant Writing, Manuscripts, Job Talks, CVs, and more from our academic coaches.

-Bring questions about overall strategy or implementation of writing skills you learn in our courses.
+Bring questions about overall strategy or implementation of specific skills you learn in our courses.

 Improve your skills in order to connect with your reviewers and receive more funding and recognition.

-Get help working though any challenges that come up on our twice monthly community support and coaching calls.
+Get help working though any challenges that come up on our twice monthly community support and mindset calls.

 Get feedback on issues that matter to you in your career:

-Special "Deep Mindset" Trainings just for RSA Members.
+Special "Deep Mindset" trainings just for RSA Members recorded by Morgan.

 Listen in later for deep insight and support on your specific big-picture challenges.